gershomlapaix/DSA/readme.md

 Inside the function, the address is used to access the actual argument used in the call.
 This means that the changes made to the parameter affect the passed argument.

 ## Structures

 A structure in C++ is a group of data elements grouped together under one name.
 These data members can have different types and different lengths.
 It is a `user defined data type` which allows us to combine data items of different kinds.

+## OOP

+# Procedural Oriented programming vs Object Oriented programming

+1. Procedural programming

+- List of instructions for a computer to follow
+- Group of similar tasks are organized as functions
+- Most functions shared global data

+2. Object Oriented Programming

+- Programs are divided into Objects
+- Data structures are designed such that they characterize objects.
+- Functions that operate on the data of an object are tied together in that the same data structure.
+- Data is hidden and cannot be directly accessed.

+\*\* Basic concepts

+1. Classes & objects
+2. Data abstraction and encapsulation
+3. Inheritance
+4. Polymorphism
+5. Dynamic binding
+6. Message passing

 ## Queue